krverma107/PhishingDetector/README.md

 numpy>=1.24.0
 scikit-learn>=1.2.0
 matplotlib>=3.7.0

-Download the .ipnyb file containing the code.
+1. Download the .ipnyb file containing the code.
-Intall the required packages
+2. Install the required packages

 Dataset
 The project uses a public dataset (cited in the report) Follow this link: https://www.kaggle.com/datasets/naserabdullahalam/phishing-email-dataset, scroll down and on the right side download the csv file titled "phishing_email.csv".